How We Estimate Pricing

 These are estimates, not quotes.
 Our data comes from one major national distributor.
 Your local service center may price differently.
 Prices refresh daily but your actual spot quote may differ from what we show.
 Not every product has volume tier data, and when it doesn't, our estimate is less precise.

 Published distributor pricing varies by region.
-Our data reflects pricing for the Los Angeles, CA area.
+Our data reflects pricing for a Southern California service center region; other regions may differ by a few percent.
 Depending on your location and nearest warehouse, you may see different list prices on the same distributor's website.
-The relationship discount bands we apply are independent of region.
+The estimated net adjustments we apply are independent of region.

 We're actively expanding coverage to more alloys, shapes, and sizes.
 If a product you need is missing, let us know.